ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 * [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development): writing tests before implementation
 * [Retrospectives](https://en.wikipedia.org/wiki/Retrospective) and [Daily Standups](https://en.wikipedia.org/wiki/Stand-up_meeting): humanized meetings

-I have worked in ~1.5 week agile and in my honest opinion, it is a very construction phase oriented methodology lacking emphasis on design and verification on complex solutions as a whole.
+I have worked in ~1.5 week agile and in my honest opinion, it is a **very construction phase oriented methodology lacking emphasis on design and verification on complex solutions as a whole**.

 ## Next?

+At best we have about 3-5 generations in the industry since the 1950s.
+Every generation seems to be the same.
+Youth are hard wired to rebel against the absent older role models who claim to know more.

-In its next evolution of generations, software engineering sees another increase of people and transition of experience to managerial type roles.
+The evolution of software engineering methodologies sees another increase of people, the transition of experience to managerial type roles and increased need for quality and security.

-All have high hopes of fame and greater riches.
-How do businesses manage such expectations?
+How do new people with high hopes of fame, riches and meaning find it?
+How do businesses manage expectations?
 How do managerial type roles satisfy the needs of technical people?

 What could possibly come next after Agile if anything?

 ### Methodology Manuals

-One answer is, satirically, with an *increase of methodology complexity*.
+One answer has been, satirically, with an *increase of methodology complexity*.

-The benefits are a shift back away from construction oriented agile:
+The benefits are a *shift* or pendulum swing back away from *construction oriented* agile:

 1. Satisfy the complexity equals knowledge work cash syndrome for the non-technical
-2. Transform engineering into a point based statistical game for political gain
+2. Transform engineering into a point based statistical game
 3. Turn fatigued people relationships into competition
-4. Delay ambitious promotions for longevity
+4. Delay ambitious promotions for longevity with complexity
-5. A revolving door of humans to keep actual work tasks simple
+5. Use a revolving door of humans to keep actual work tasks simple

+### Social Security

+A topic worth considering is *increased socialization of teams* and the industry into the real world.

+Open source social development has shown how successful bazaar projects can be in comparison with cathedral like enterprises.

+Socialized networks for business feel like brothels for reliable work.

+Communication tools are more advanced and useful but do not solve basic human dynamics.

+For example, teams with a *wisdom vs ambition* gap will be less cohesive, fearing of degradation back to the dreaded waterfall.

 ### The Whole Rotten Pear

-One can also think of a few interesting possibilities for the profession as a whole.
+Other interesting possibilities for the profession as a whole:

 1. Mature as a profession like accounting with oversight and regulatory associations
 2. Teach Artificial Intelligence how to develop software